Flowdalic/xeps/draft-schmaus-sasl-ht/draft-schmaus-sasl-ht-00.md

 .# Abstract

-This document specifies a new SASL mechanism designed to authenticate using short-lived, exclusively emphermeral tokens.
+This document specifies a new SASL mechanism designed to be used with short-lived, exclusively emphermeral tokens.

 {mainmatter}